srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

     where:

     * `jsonrpc` - selects the version of the management interface and at the moment of this writing should be always set to `2.0`.
-    * `id` - sets the ID of a request which is echoed back in the response to help correlate the message flows.
+    * `id` - sets the ID of a request which is echoed back in the response to help correlate the message flows[^8].
     * `method` - sets one of the supported RPC [methods](#json-rpc-methods) used for this request.
     * `params` - container for RPC commands.
 We will cover the contents of this container through the practical exercises.
 === "Response"

     ```json
     {
       "result": [],